Intern Program

 The Berkeley Therapy Institute (BTI) is a licensed non-profit community mental health clinic, and has been serving the Bay Area since 1972.
 Our licensed clinical staff includes psychiatrists, psychologists, as well as marriage and family therapists.
 We are united by a dedication to providing excellent care to our patients and training well rounded thoughtful students.

-What is the Post-Graduate Training Program?
+What is the Pre and Post-Doctoral Training Program?

 Who should apply to the training program?

 The candidates best suited to the Berkeley Therapy Institutes Training program are excited to learn and apply their skills with a diverse population of clients.
-Individuals who are open and curious about their own process as well as those of their patients find the program fulfilling.
+Individuals who are open and curious about their own process as well as those of their clients find the program fulfilling.
 BTI does not discriminate and welcomes qualified individual of all backgrounds and lifestyles to apply.

 When does the Training year begin?